-- The portion of the sale proceeds from the State's borrowings to be used to pay interest on the Senior Bonds (unless those proceeds are deposited into an Escrow Account). - All Counterparty Swap Payments. - All investment earnings from money in the Redemption Fund (unless they are required to be in an Escrow Account), the Reserve Fund, the Rate Stabilization Fund, and the Junior Subordinate Redemption Fund. - Amounts transferred, at the State's direction, from the Rate Stabilization Fund. - Amounts transferred from the Rebate Fund. - Other amounts required to be transferred thereto from the Funds and Accounts.
+- The portion of the sale proceeds from the State's borrowings to be used to pay interest on the Senior Bonds (unless those proceeds are deposited into an Escrow Account). - All Counterparty Swap Payments with respect to Senior Bonds. - All investment earnings from money in the Redemption Fund (unless they are required to be in an Escrow Account), the Reserve Fund, the Rate Stabilization Fund, and the Junior Subordinate Redemption Fund. - Amounts transferred, at the State's direction, from the Rate Stabilization Fund. - Amounts transferred from the Rebate Fund.

+• Other amounts required to be transferred thereto from the Funds and Accounts.

 The Trustee will make periodic deposits to the credit of the Interest Account, at least 30 days before payment is due, of amounts determined or estimated to aggregate the full amount of each installment of interest which falls due upon Outstanding Senior Bonds on each regularly scheduled Interest Payment Date, and the reimbursement to all Credit Facility Providers for payments of interest on the Senior Bonds pursuant to Credit Enhancement Facilities.
-As a practice, the Trustee periodically transfers money from the Interest Account to the Issuing and Paying Agent because EMCP is Variable Rate Debt and interest is payable on various dates.
-This transfer occurs monthly and does not relate to any scheduled Interest Payment Date.